 - Trainees expect training units to hold and minute regular junior-senior meetings, support regular junior doctor meetings and involve trainees in monitoring and improving educational quality within the department.
 (R2.6) The training unit will be accountable to deliver on the recommendations made in the junior-senior meetings.

 - Trainees expect to have adequate time within their work schedule to complete Supporting Professional Activity, for example QI (quality improvement), audit, leadership, ePortfolio.
 If this needs to be complete outside of rostered hours, trainees should be encouraged to exception report.
-It is recommended that this is a minimum of 4 hours a month.
+It is recommended that this is a minimum of 8 hours a month for ST1-3 trainees and 16 hours a month for ST4 and higher trainees, pro rata for LTFT trainees.
 This is in addition to departmental teaching and clinical admin time.

 - Trainees expect that training units, in conjunction with the Heads of School and Training Programme Directors, will ensure that they have access to a breadth of different training environments and opportunities across each level of training, which trainees can use to evidence each curriculum domain in RCPCH Progress.
 (R1.15, S3.1)